ailab-bio/GraphINVENT2/README.md

 This is not only a newer version of GraphINVENT, but it is also the only version being actively maintained.
 Please use this version in all new uses of GraphINVENT.

+The methods used in GraphINVENT are described in the original publication, [*Graph Networks for Molecular Design*](https://iopscience.iop.org/article/10.1088/2632-2153/abcf91) by Mercado et al. (2021).

 ## Prerequisites
 * Anaconda or Miniconda with Python 3.6 or 3.8.
 * (for GPU-training only) CUDA-enabled GPU.